EaZyStudiio/Win-Hyperkey/README.md

 ### 🔰 What's Next

-  - Right-Hand Modifiers: An update to allow the right-side CTRL, SHIFT, and ALT keys to trigger the Hyperkey for even more powerful combinations.
+  - Right-Hand Modifiers: An update to allow the right-side CTRL, SHIFT, and ALT keys to trigger the Hyperkey
+    - this allows you for even more powerful combinations, like HYPERKEY + SHIFT or ALT, Hyperkey, + W etc.
   - GUI
     - Allows for mapping new keys (F1, F2, F16 and More)
     - Toggle for chords (for actions like volume control).